wp-plugins/hcard-widget/readme.txt

 = 1.4.1 =
 Fixed compatibility with "Widgets on Pages" plugin, and Job Title field.

-= 1.4.2.1 =
+= 1.5.0 =
-Phone numbers are clickable.
+Update to settings page.
+Inclusion of standard CSS classes.
 == Upgrade Notice ==
 = 1.3 =
 Extended Schema.org, fixed some formatting and included a field for map url (Google, Bing, MapQuest).